Biography

 The Many Loves and Life of Zsa Zsa Gabor

-Zsa Zsa (a nickname from childhood) is best known for being actress Eva Gabor‘s older sister; and her frequent marriages and divorces, disputes, and more highly quotable remarks.
+Zsa Zsa (a nickname from childhood) is best known for being actress Eva Gabor‘s older sister; her frequent marriages and divorces, legal disputes, and more highly quotable remarks.

 According to Bio., Zsa Zsa’s Jewish mother Jolie Gábor was wealthy, and the Gábor daughters (there was also an older sister, Magda) attended boarding schools.

-While Jolie Gábor said her wealth came from jewellery stores, her name has been linked with brothels in Budapest, Hungary.
+While Jolie Gábor said her wealth came from jewelery stores, her name was linked with brothels in Budapest, Hungary.

 Burhan Belge